Sleeping in Airports

 Luggage

-• Baggage Trolleys – Need a hand with your luggage?
-Baggage trolleys are available free of charge.
-If you want a porter, the fixed rate is AED 21/US$ 5.70.
+• Baggage Trolleys – Baggage trolleys are available free of charge.
+Porter assistance is available for a fee.

 • Luggage Storage & Lockers – see “Luggage Storage & Lockers” above.